Amantel/slate/source/index.html.md

 curl "api_endpoint_here"
   -H "Authorization: meowmeowmeow"
 ```
-> Make sure to replace `meowmeowmeow` with your API key.
+> Make sure to replace `meowmeowmeow!` with your API key.

 Kittn uses API keys to allow access to the API.
 You can register a new Kittn API key at our [developer portal](http://example.com/developers).